Add a File Definition

 file definitions link

-The following steps detailed in this documentation require you to at least have BI Developer permissions.
+The following steps require you to have Administrator, Project Owner or Project Contributor permissions.

 If you don’t completely understand the purpose of file definitions, the File Definitions Concepts page provides an overview of what file definitions do and how they are configured.